azsk/DevOpsKit-docs/10-Continuous-Assurance-for-in-Cluster/Readme.md

     ![ADB-Step1](../Images/ADB-Step1.png)

+2. Go to your cluster settings in workspace and make sure it's running.
+In the Libraries tab, select intsall new.
+Then select library source as "PyPi".
+Leave the Repository blank and enter "azskpy" in the Package text field and click install.
+This will install the AzSKPy library in the cluster.

-2. Head on to your Databricks Workspace to open up the notebook.
+3. Head on to your Databricks Workspace to open up the notebook.

     ![ADB-Step2](../Images/ADB-Step2.png)

-3. Similarly, press *Shift+Enter* to run the cells, or *Run All* to show the output.
+4. Similarly, press *Shift+Enter* to run the cells, or *Run All* to show the output.

     ![ADB-Step3](../Images/ADB-Step3.png)

-4. The next cell will show the recommendations to fix the controls.
+5. The next cell will show the recommendations to fix the controls.

     ![ADB-Step4](../Images/ADB-Step4.png)